Percy Pardiwala, Sr. Adv., & Madhur Aggarwal, A.Rs for the Assessee. A. Mohan, CIT D.R for the Revenue.

 The learned CIT has further failed to appreciate the fact that the Appellant has not furnished inaccurate particulars of income in its Return of Income.
 The Appellant craves leaves to add, alter, amend or vary from the above grounds of appeal at or before the time of hearing.”

 14. After the culmination of assessment proceedings the CIT called for the assessment records of the assessee.
-On a perusal of the records, it was observed by the CIT that the assessee company in its return of income had claimed deduction u/s 10B of Rs.145,90,88,649/-.
+On a perusal of the records, it was observed by the CIT that the assessee company in its return of income had claimed deduction u/s 10B (of Income Tax Act, 1961) of Rs.145,90,88,649/-.
 It was noticed by the CIT that though the A.O in the backdrop of the overall loss suffered by the assessee during the year had in the draft assessment order disallowed its claim for deduction u/s.
-10B of the Act, but thereafter, as per the directions of the DRP the said deduction was allowed without adjusting the losses of the ineligible undertaking.
-To sum up, it was observed by the CIT that pursuant to the directions of the DRP the deduction u/s 10B was allowed by the A.O qua the eligible undertaking of the assessee.
-On a scrutiny of the working of deduction u/s 10B of the Act, it was observed by the CIT that the assessee company had added a deemed mark up of Rs.
+10B (of Income Tax Act, 1961), but thereafter, as per the directions of the DRP the said deduction was allowed without adjusting the losses of the ineligible undertaking.
+To sum up, it was observed by the CIT that pursuant to the directions of the DRP the deduction u/s 10B (of Income Tax Act, 1961) was allowed by the A.O qua the eligible undertaking of the assessee.
+On a scrutiny of the working of deduction u/s 10B (of Income Tax Act, 1961), it was observed by the CIT that the assessee company had added a deemed mark up of Rs.
 51,58,46,895/- in respect of transactions with the related overseas parties.
 In the backdrop of the aforesaid fact, the CIT held a conviction that the addition on account of deemed mark up was made by the assessee in order to bring the international transactions within arm‟s length price.
 Observing, that as per the „proviso‟ to Sec.
-92C(4) of the Act, the aforesaid addition made by the assessee would not qualify for deduction u/s 10B of the Act., the CIT was of the view that inclusion of the aforesaid deemed mark up for computing the deduction u/s 10B was irregular ab initio.
-On the basis of his aforesaid observation the CIT recomputed the deduction admissible u/s 10B i.e after exclusion of the deemed income at Rs.
+92C(4) (of Income Tax Act, 1961), the aforesaid addition made by the assessee would not qualify for deduction u/s 10B (of Income Tax Act, 1961)., the CIT was of the view that inclusion of the aforesaid deemed mark up for computing the deduction u/s 10B (of Income Tax Act, 1961) was irregular ab initio.
+On the basis of his aforesaid observation the CIT recomputed the deduction admissible u/s 10B (of Income Tax Act, 1961) i.e after exclusion of the deemed income at Rs.
 106,17,17,283/-.
-It was thus noticed by the CIT, that the A.O while framing the assessment had vide his order passed u/s 143(3) r.w.s 144C(13), dated 26.02.2016 allowed an excess deduction u/s 10B of Rs.
+It was thus noticed by the CIT, that the A.O while framing the assessment had vide his order passed u/s 143(3) (of Income Tax Act, 1961) r.w.s 144C(13) (of Income Tax Act, 1961), dated 26.02.2016 allowed an excess deduction u/s 10B (of Income Tax Act, 1961) of Rs.
 39,73,71,366/-[Rs.
-145,90,88,649/- (deduction u/s 10B allowed by the A.O) {minus} Rs.
-106,17,17,283/- (deduction u/s 10B which as per the CIT was allowable to the assessee)].
+145,90,88,649/- (deduction u/s 10B (of Income Tax Act, 1961) allowed by the A.O) {minus} Rs.
+106,17,17,283/- (deduction u/s 10B (of Income Tax Act, 1961) which as per the CIT was allowable to the assessee)].

-15. In the backdrop of his aforesaid observations, the CIT holding a prima facie view that the order passed by the A.O was erroneous in so far it was prejudicial to the interest of therevenue, issued a „Show cause‟ notice (for short „SCN‟) to the assessee u/s 263 of the Act,wherein it was called upon to explain as to why the assessment order passed by the A.O u/s 143(3) r.w.s 144C(13), dated 26.02.2016 may not be revised for withdrawing the excess deduction u/s 10B of Rs.
+15. In the backdrop of his aforesaid observations, the CIT holding a prima facie view that the order passed by the A.O was erroneous in so far it was prejudicial to the interest of therevenue, issued a „Show cause‟ notice (for short „SCN‟) to the assessee u/s 263 (of Income Tax Act, 1961),wherein it was called upon to explain as to why the assessment order passed by the A.O u/s 143(3) (of Income Tax Act, 1961) r.w.s 144C(13) (of Income Tax Act, 1961), dated 26.02.2016 may not be revised for withdrawing the excess deduction u/s 10B (of Income Tax Act, 1961) of Rs.
 39,73,71,366/- that was wrongly allowed by the A.O.
-In reply, the assessee objected to the proposed withdrawal of deduction u/s 10B which was allowed by the A.O u/s.
-10B of the Act, on multiple grounds viz. (i). that as the issue as regards the proposed denial of deduction u/s 10B by the A.O, vide his draft assessment order u/s 143(3) r.w.s 144C(1) of the Act, dated 02.03.2015 had been a subject matter of objection before the DRP, therefore, the same thereafter could not be a subject matter of proceedings u/s 263 of the Act; (ii). that the twin conditions required for invoking revisional jurisdiction u/s 263 viz. (a). the order of the A.O sought to be revised is erroneous; and (ii). it is prejudicial to the interest of the revenue, had not been satisfied; (iii). that the A.O after making necessary enquiries as regards the entitlement of the assessee towards claim of deduction u/s.
-10B had only after being satisfied allowed the same; (iv). that the CIT was misconstruing the „proviso‟ to Sec.
-92C(4), as the same would come into play and divest the assessee of the tax-holiday benefit where “the addition is made by the A.O pursuance to an adjustment referred by the TPO” ; and (v). that the allowing of the assessee‟s claim for deduction u/s 10B was supported by the judgment of the Hon‟ble High Court of Karnataka in the case of CIT Vs. I-Gate Global Solutions Ltd. (ITA No. 452/2008), dated 17.06.2015, and the orders of the Tribunals viz.
+In reply, the assessee objected to the proposed withdrawal of deduction u/s 10B (of Income Tax Act, 1961) which was allowed by the A.O u/s.
+10B (of Income Tax Act, 1961), on multiple grounds viz. (i). that as the issue as regards the proposed denial of deduction u/s 10B (of Income Tax Act, 1961) by the A.O, vide his draft assessment order u/s 143(3) (of Income Tax Act, 1961) r.w.s 144C(1) (of Income Tax Act, 1961), dated 02.03.2015 had been a subject matter of objection before the DRP, therefore, the same thereafter could not be a subject matter of proceedings u/s 263 (of Income Tax Act, 1961); (ii). that the twin conditions required for invoking revisional jurisdiction u/s 263 (of Income Tax Act, 1961) viz. (a). the order of the A.O sought to be revised is erroneous; and (ii). it is prejudicial to the interest of the revenue, had not been satisfied; (iii). that the A.O after making necessary enquiries as regards the entitlement of the assessee towards claim of deduction u/s.
+10B (of Income Tax Act, 1961) had only after being satisfied allowed the same; (iv). that the CIT was misconstruing the „proviso‟ to Sec.
+92C(4) (of Income Tax Act, 1961), as the same would come into play and divest the assessee of the tax-holiday benefit where “the addition is made by the A.O pursuance to an adjustment referred by the TPO” ; and (v). that the allowing of the assessee‟s claim for deduction u/s 10B (of Income Tax Act, 1961) was supported by the judgment of the Hon‟ble High Court of Karnataka in the case of CIT Vs. I-Gate Global Solutions Ltd. (ITA No. 452/2008), dated 17.06.2015, and the orders of the Tribunals viz.
 Sumtotal Systems India Pvt.
 Ltd. Vs. DCIT (ITA No. 255/Hyd/20015); dated 23.09.2016 and Austin Medical Solutions Pvt.
 Ltd. Vs. ITO [IT(TP) A. No. 542/Bang/2012), dated 17.07.2016.
-However, the CIT did not find favor with the claim of the assessee and directed the A.O to withdraw the deduction allowed u/s 10B in light of the observations recorded in his order passed u/s 263 of the Act.
+However, the CIT did not find favor with the claim of the assessee and directed the A.O to withdraw the deduction allowed u/s 10B (of Income Tax Act, 1961) in light of the observations recorded in his order passed u/s 263 (of Income Tax Act, 1961).

 18. Resultantly, the appeals of the assessee i.e ITA No. 3817/Mum/2012 for A.Y 2009-10 and ITA No. 2299/Mum/2018 for A.Y 2011-12 are allowed in terms of our aforesaid observations.

-Order pronounced under rule 34(4) of the Income Tax (Appellate Tribunal) Rules, 1962, by placing the details on the notice board.
+Order pronounced under rule 34(4) (of Income Tax Rules, 1962) of the Income Tax (Appellate Tribunal) Rules, 1962, by placing the details on the notice board.

 Sd/- Sd/-